 It doesn't matter what his parents approved of and I am sure they didn't "approve" of their son being a teen father.
-You could be charged criminally--that is a possibility but someone would have to complain to the police first and then the state's attorney's office would determine if they are...Read more »
+You could be charged criminally--that is a possibility but someone would have to complain to the police first and then the state's attorney's office...Read more »

 There can be a lot of things you could be charged with--she is a minor and I hope you aren't having sex with a minor.
 Ditch the girlfriend--if she or her parent's ever get mad at you and call the police, then you can be in a world of trouble

 I have a "operation of uninsured vehicle" ticket that I'm trying to pay but it doesn't show up on the cook county website.
 How can I pay for the ticket, can I get in trouble if I go to the DMV to get a replacement license

 I got divorced in Will County over 10 years ago.
 I have sole custody of our 10 year old daughter.
 I live in Aurora, IL however my ex moved to St Louis, MO.
 He refused to pay his share of expenses for our daughter and he's ignoring my calls/emails.
 Since our divorce he's only been...
 Read more »

 Call Will County State's Attorney's Office-they may have a child support enforcement division that may be able to help you.
 If they don't, then you can call the Will County Circuit Clerk's office and they may have a list of organizations that offer free or reduced cost services